If ProTop has access to a database analysis, reports will be generated, and a list will be displayed.

-These are the reports created in [PROTOPDIR]/rpt:
+These are the reports created in [PROTOPDIR]/rpt.
+Click the link to see an example:

 Report Name | Description |

-friendlyName.metadict.rpt | Table, Index and Field definitions for the "_" (meta data) tables |
+friendlyName.dict.rpt | Table, index, and field definitions for your application tables |

-friendlyName.dict.rpt | Table, Index and field definitions for your application tables |
+friendlyName.metadict.rpt | Table, index, and field definitions for the "_" (metadata) tables |

 friendlyName.tbl.rpt | Application table statistics and suggested RPB values |